MBilalQureshi/versus-drf-m5/README.md

 ### EPIC: Sign-in/ Sign-up
 This milestone covers Signup/ Sign-up.
 #### User Stories
-- As a user, I can sign up so that I can post products and get people to vote on them and also vote on other people's products
+- As a user, I can sign up so that I can post products and get people to vote on them and also vote on other people's products.
 - As a user, I can sign in so that I can view the latest posts or add new posts.

 ## Agile Methodology